How can parents help?

 While there are various processes in place for the different age groups and award categories, there are underlying principles which guide our event.
 Here are some ways in which you can support your child’s participation in this event:

-- absolutely no food or drinks allowed in the gym (an area outside the gym will be designated for food and drinks)
+- absolutely no food or drinks allowed in the gym (an area outside the gym will be designated for food and drinks) *a water bottle is acceptable

 - ensure your child’s project display does not include any live specimens or liquids (including plants/moss/etc., closed water bottles, sealed jars, etc.)